28 February 2025

 PENSIONER AND HEALTH CARE CARD HOLDERS FEE DISCOUNTS

 In addition to these family fee discounts, parents/carers with a means tested Australian Government Health Care or Pensioner Concession Card may be eligible to receive a 70% discount to tuition fees.
-Card must be in the name of the parent/carer not he child/student.
+Please Note: Card must be in the name of the parent/carer not the child/student.

 Families without these cards who are experiencing financial difficulty should speak with their school principal to apply for special consideration.